CarlinGebyte/CarlinGebyte/README.md

 - 👋 Hi, I’m @CarlinGebyte
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Java, JavaScript, Python, Git
-- 💞️ I’m looking to collaborate on One or 2 projects for learn and get experience and it's like if i can get paid for this jobs
+- 💞️ I’m looking to collaborate in software projects to get experience and get a lot of knowledge
 - 📫 How to reach me krapulayt@gmail.com

 <!---